Ngô Thanh Vân: Personal life

 After the success of The Rebel, Vân publicly revealed her relationship with co-star Johnny Trí Nguyễn, which was rumored to have ended his marriage with Cathy Viet Thi, a singer on Van Son.
 The couple separated in 2015.

-On March 2022, Vân announced her engagement to businessman Huy Trần.
-She and Trần wed on May 7, 2022, at a ceremony held in the city of Da Nang.
+In March 2022, Ngo announced her engagement to businessman Huy Trần.
+She and Trần wed on 7 May 2022, at a ceremony held in the city of Da Nang.